prettier/prettier/README.md

 ```

 For more information on how to use the CLI to locate a file, see the [CLI](#cli) section.

+### Configuration Schema

+If you'd like a JSON schema to validate your configuration, one is available here: http://json.schemastore.org/prettierrc.

 ## Editor Integration